appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 ```

 This query inserts CSV data from the Filepicker widget into the `users` table.
-The `null::users` syntax helps define the data type structure for rows generated from the JSON source.
+The `null::users` part helps determine column data types based on the `users` table and specifies `null` as the default value for missing CSV entries.

-:::note
+:::caution
-The column names must exactly match those in the database; otherwise, data for columns with mismatched names may not be included.
+Column details in the SQL database should match the column details in the data you are inserting.
+Appsmith does not insert data for a mismatched column.
 :::